 Everything progresses as planned.
 I arrive to LAX Los Angeles International Airport and rendezvous with my two MBA friends Samira and Phil.
 At JAL check-in, we arrange seats close to each other on the 747-400.
 We board Japan Airlines flight JL0061 and take off at 1:20pm.
 The 10-hour flight is wonderful and includes great food, an excellent entertainment system and all the others luxuries that have gone missing in domestic US flights, such as ample drinks, eye masks, blankets, etc. I decide to use my computer for a bit but realize that I unfortunately left my computer power chord back in the USA.
 In an effort to save battery power, I turn off my computer, place it in the black protective case and stash it under the seat in front of me.

 After landing at NRT Narita International Airport, we clear customs quickly and instantly locate the correct bus that will transport us from Narita International Airport to the Weekly Mansion Hotel (later called Hotel MyStays Premier Akasaka) located at 2-17-54, Akasaka, Minato-ku, Tokyo 107-0052.
 About 30 minutes into our 75-minute bus ride, I suddenly realize I have left my MacBook laptop on the airplane underneath the seat.
 Panic hits as we speed down the Shin-Kuko Expressway.
-I attempt to convince the driver to turn the bus around, but my limited Japanese gets lost in translation.
+I attempt to convince the driver to turn the bus around, but he just raises his index finger in the air and waves it side to side; my limited Japanese gets lost in translation.

-One of my classmates questions, "How can you do such a thing?"
+“How can you do such a thing?” one of my classmates suddenly and uncouthly demands.

-Even more stressed I mention, "It is the first time I have flown with a computer and I used it early on in the flight eight hours before landing.
-I am tired and I left it there. " My defense is doing nothing but boiling my blood.
-Melissa soothes the air by suggesting that we all make mistakes and JT says I will bet my computer back and not to worry.
+My defense is doing nothing but lowering myself to his level while boiling my blood.
+I decide to mentally unfriend the wise guy.
+Melissa soothes the air by suggesting that we all make mistakes and JT says bets I will get my computer back and not to worry.

 The next day, a package is waiting at reception.
-It is immaculately wrapped in brown paper with bubble paper inside protecting my sentimentally valuable computer.
+It is wrapped immaculately in brown paper with a layer of bubble paper inside protecting my sentimentally valuable computer.
 I am relieved.
 I suddenly realize I picked one of the best airports AND airlines in the world to leave my computer.
 Japan truly is a safe place and JAL is the best airline!
-Thank you JAL.
+Thank you JAL, friends for life.

 Simon, Pier and I walk to Ueno Park and then to Tenno-ji Temple.
 It is similar to a walk Greg and I did a few years earlier through the small streets and a few graveyards.